 In an underbite situation, the lower jaw extends out causing the lower front teeth to sit in front of the upper front teeth.

-Spacing problems may because by missing teeth or they may only be a cosmetic issue.
+Spacing problems may be caused by missing teeth or they could merely be a cosmetic issue.

-The appearance and function of your teeth are impacted by upper front teeth protrusion.
-It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.
+This occurs when the appearance and function of your teeth are impacted by upper front teeth protrusion.
+It is characterized by the upper teeth extended too far forward or lower teeth not positioned far enough forward.

-Crowding occurs when teeth have insufficient room to erupt form the gum.
-Crowding can often be corrected by expansion, and many times, tooth removal can be avoided.
+Crowding occurs when teeth have insufficient room to erupt from the gums.
+Crowding can often be corrected by expansion, and many times tooth removal may be avoided.

-In a corset, the upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.
+In a crossbite scenario, the upper teeth sit inside the lower teeth which may cause tooth stratification and misaligned jaw growth.

-In an overbite, the upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
+In an overbite situation, the upper front teeth extend out over the lower front teeth often times causing the lower front teeth to bite into the roof of the mouth.